infovirtuel/Atera-Report-Generator/README.md

 :x: Combine all the output popups into a single one before UI display

-:x: Menu to create new scheduled tasks from the UI.

 # Roadmap for 1.5.4.x - Steamed Hams

 ## BACKEND

-:x: Reduce the anount of API calls and faster reporting with caching optional feature
+:x: Reduce the amount of API calls and faster reporting with caching optional feature

 :x: function to choose cache deprecation time

 :white_check_mark: Cleanup of redundant functions to make the integration of http/generic/tcp devices easier

-:x: Split functions in different py files (compiled in one executable)

 ## SECURITY